Pali: Morphology

 Pali is a highly inflected language, in which almost every word contains, besides the root conveying the basic meaning, one or more affixes (usually suffixes) which modify the meaning in some way.
 Nouns are inflected for gender, number, and case; verbal inflections convey information about person, number, tense and mood.

 Nominal inflection

 Pali nouns inflect for three grammatical genders (masculine, feminine, and neuter) and two numbers (singular and plural).
-The nouns also, in principle, display eight cases: nominative or paccatta case, vocative, accusative or upayoga case, instrumental or ISO case, dative or sampadāna case, ablative, genitive or sāmin case, and locative or bhumma case; however, in many instances, two or more of these cases are identical in form; this is especially true of the genitive and dative cases.
+The nouns also, in principle, display eight cases: nominative or paccatta case, vocative, accusative or upayoga case, instrumental or ISO case, dative or sampadāna case, ablative, genitive or sāmin case, and locative or bhumma case.
+However, in many instances, two or more of these cases are identical in form; this is especially true of the genitive and dative cases, which are only optionally distinguished in the singular of the a-stems (the dative can express goal or time period).
+Some rarer declension patterns have an alternation between strong stems (nominative, vocative and accusative singular, nominative plural), weak stems (before endings beginning in a consonant) and middle stems (before ending beginning in a vowel).
+The accusative expresses, besides a direct object, also the direction of movement and the goal of an action, as well as an extension of time and space.

 a-stems

 a-stems, whose uninflected stem ends in short a (//ə//), are either masculine or neuter.
 The masculine and neuter forms differ only in the nominative, vocative, and accusative cases.